sustain-lab/handbook/README.md

 * [SUSTAIN Standard Operating Procedure for Research Ramp-up](docs/sustain-sop-20200522.pdf)

 Ensure to follow these procedures while on campus.
+Further, as COVID-19 regulations change often, stay up-to-date and follow the procedures set by the [University of Miami](https://coronavirus.miami.edu/).

 ### General

 * Watch your step.
-Floors can be wet and/or have hardware or tools on them.
+Floors can be wet and/or have hardware, tools, or cables on them.
 * Ascend and descend the catwalk stairs always facing forward and with both hands on the rails.
 * Clean up after yourself.
 * Return tools after use.